acloudfan/Amazon-RDS-Aurora-Postgres-v1/migration/dms/README.md

 which is not there in pagila.payment.
 As a result when DMS tries to insert in into the target its fails !!!

-Issue: DMS created the schema: sakila

-# Run this to see the tables created by DMS - notice the 'hasindexes'
-psql -c "SELECT * FROM pg_tables WHERE schemaname = 'sakila';"

-# Checkout the data in the sakila schema
-psql -c 'SELECT COUNT(*) FROM sakila.film;'

 Solution:
 Create a mapping rule that will drop the column : last_update